Odd-Phoenix/Javascript-mini-projects/README.md

 These are a few mini projects I did during my #100daysofcode, done with HTML, CSS & Javascript.

-I believe that the best way to learn is to practice and teach others, soI set out to build small projects, while taking Udemy classes.
+I believe that the best way to learn is to practice and teach others, so I set out to build small projects.

 ## Projects included